In-Service (part-time) / Pre-Service (full-time) Certificate in Education: Lifelong Learning (CertEd) (Level 5)

-This is an in-service course which leads to a level 5 professional qualification for those who are already teaching in further education colleges, adult education, higher education and a wide range of other training and education settings outside the schools sector.
-It provides support towards subsequent achievement of Qualified Teacher Learning and Skills (QTLS) status, if you are appropriately employed in the learning and skills sector.
+This course which leads to a level 5 professional qualification for those who are either already teaching or wanting to teach in further education colleges, adult education, higher education and a wide range of other training and education settings outside the schools sector.
+It provides support towards subsequent achievement of Qualified Teacher Learning and Skills (QTLS) status.
 This course helps you to develop your teaching skills, reflect on current ideas about education and training, and to creatively explore the professional opportunities open to you.

 What will I study?

 The content is organised over four modules that incorporate both academic content and professional practice.
-The first two modules are delivered in year 1 of the programme with the following two modules delivered in year 2 of the programme.
+For the in service route, the first two modules are delivered in year 1 of the programme with the following two modules delivered in year 2 of the programme.
+For the Pre-service route all 4 modules are delivered over the 1 academic year.

 Research Informed Teaching Learning and Assessment – This module aims to develop your understanding of how people learn in the Lifelong Learning Sector and of the role of assessment in enabling learning and achievement.
 It introduces theories and principles of learning and assessment and develops your ability to apply research evidence in designing effective learning and assessment strategies and materials.
 It seeks to develop positive approaches to the management of group and individual behaviours and promotes an inclusive approach to teaching, learning and assessment.
 It introduces the role of key transferable skills and the ways in which people learn English, Maths and digital skills.
 The module is assessed by means of a practical micro-teaching assignment and the design of an intervention, strategy, activity or resource, underpinned by an understanding of key principles of teaching, learning and assessment.